Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-2.md

 ## Task 4

-Study the terms below and describe each of them shortly in your own words:
+Study the terms below and describe each of them briefly in your own words:

 1. Domain integrity
 2. Entity integrity
 3. Alternate key
 4. Candidate key
 5. Composite key
-6. Compound key
-7. Foreign key
+6. Foreign key
-8. Natural key
+7. Natural key
-9. Primary key
+8. Primary key
-10. Superkey
+9. Superkey
-11. Surrogate key
+10. Surrogate key

 > [!IMPORTANT]
 > Some of these terms will be asked in the final exam.